-Calgary Landmarks: Historical Buildings, New Skyscrapers & More
+Calgary Landmarks: Buildings, Skyscrapers & More

 When people from around the world view YYC in videos, photos and other types of media, what kind of buildings and monuments do they see?
 Calgary Landmarks… of course.

 They are the face of our city, the places that coincide with many peoples thoughts when they think of Calgary whether that be locals or foreigners who have seen YYC on a postcard from across the world.